roastercode/MAAS/README.md

-# MAS - Multiplexer Administrator Solution
+# MAAS - Multiplexer Adaptive Administrator Solution

 GPLv2 or later - aurelien@hackers.camp - Aurelien DESBRIERES

-## Mas is an adaptive toolkit for heterogeneous LAN and Networks that works on all your different type of OS remotely at the same time without installation.
+## MAAS is a toolkit for heterogeneous LAN and Networks that works on all your different type of OS remotely at the same time without installation.

 ![MAS image](img/MAS.png)